theandrew168/sbs-website/content/posts/implementing-make-in-go.md

 All of the code is written in a [single file](https://github.com/theandrew168/make/blob/main/make.go).
 It really wasn't complex enough to warrant more than that (though I didn't know that at the start).
 I simply started writing and got it working before things got out of hand.

+### Parsing

+The code starts by reading the specified file (defaults to `Makefile`) line by line.
+I used Go's [bufio.Scanner](https://pkg.go.dev/bufio#Scanner) for this.
+Comments, dot-directives, and empty lines are ignored.
+Then, anything line that _doesn't_ start with a TAB is assumed to be the start of a new target definition.
+Subsequent lines that start with a TAB are added to the actions of the current target.

 ### Data Structures